Cruise Ship Accidents

 Does it make a difference if someone else was injured due to the same condition?

 Yes.
 A prior incident – or other cruise ship passengers who suffered injury on your voyage – can help prove that the owner knew of the dangerous condition(s) and that there was a pattern of negligence by the cruise line.

 Is it OK that I gave a statement at the time of the incident?

 Yes.
 An incident report given to legal authorities is proof that the accident happened.
 However, it is NOT a good idea to give any statements directly to the insurance company before speaking with an experienced injury attorney.

-The cruise ship lawyers of Kaplan Lawyers PC have the experience to protect your rights, the compassion to serve your needs, and the seasoning to help you obtain the compensation you deserve.
+The New York cruise ship attorneys of Kaplan Lawyers PC have the experience to protect your rights, the compassion to serve your needs, and the seasoning to help you obtain the compensation you deserve.
 To reach us, please call our Manhattan office (212) 563-1900 or our Long Island office (516) 399-2364.
 Or contact us online to arrange a free evaluation of your case.

 TOP 5 MISTAKES MADE AFTER A CRUISE SHIP ACCIDENT

 - Failure to obtain pictures of the location of the incident